 Coordinator Jeeva Sajan Opens in new window

 Description Understanding Society will introduce students in the first year of their studies to key concepts and theories used in examining and understanding social action, social policy, social institutions, social structure and social change.
-Students enrolled in the unit will be introduced to factual information concerning contemporary societies and the methods of interpreting such information.
-At the conclusion of their studies in this unit students will have been presented with opportunities to develop skills in critical reading and sociological analysis.
+Students enrolled in the subject will be introduced to factual information concerning contemporary societies and the methods of interpreting such information.
+At the conclusion of their studies in this subject students will have been presented with opportunities to develop skills in critical reading and sociological analysis.

 School Social Sciences

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LGYA 7648 - Introduction to Sociology 1 (AREPMETRO)

 Students must be enrolled in 1689 Bachelor of Community and Social Development

 On successful completion of this subject, students should be able to:

 - demonstrate their knowledge and understanding of key concepts and interpretive traditions in sociology